hubmapconsortium/hra-millitome-generator/OpenScad Code/V10/README.md

 blocks_y:<br>
 number of blocks along Y (length)<br>

-<h3>Object generation functions</h3>
+## Object generation functions

 These functions are in the Object Generation Area.
 To generate exportable geometry from OpenScad, uncomment any of the functions in the list below.
 Click the Preview button for quick preview.
 Click the Render button to generate geometry then Export As STL.<br>

-<h4>full millitome with the requested parameters, for 3d printing</h4>
+### full millitome with the requested parameters, for 3d printing

 > complete_bottom();  // bottom half of millitome
 >
 > complete_top();   //top half of millitome

-<h4>matching block array functions, for use in RUI selection interface or illustrations</h4>
+### matching block array functions, for use in RUI selection interface or illustrations

 > blockbottom_cutout();    // blocks overlapping with the organ, for illustration, bottom
 >